ashik-08/ashik-08/README.md

 ## 📫 How to reach me

-You can reach out to me on [Email](mailto:ashikurrahman.8october@gmail.com) or [Facebook](https://www.facebook.com/ashikurrahman.ashik.568632) or [LinkedIn](https://www.linkedin.com/in/md-ashikur-rahman-ashik-1b51231a3).
+You can reach out to me on [Email](mailto:ashikurrahman.8october@gmail.com) or [Facebook](https://www.facebook.com/ashikurrahman.ashik.568632) or [LinkedIn](https://www.linkedin.com/in/ashik08/).
 I'm always open to connecting with fellow developers and tech enthusiasts.

 ## 🔗 All of my projects are available at

 Check out my GitHub repositories [here](https://github.com/ashik-08?tab=repositories).
-You'll find a mix of personal projects and contributions to open-source initiatives.
+You'll find a mix of personal projects, team projects and contributions to open-source initiatives.

 ## 🎉 Fun fact

-When I'm not coding, you can find me watching new movies and TV series. <br />
+You can find me watching new movies and TV series when I'm not coding. <br />
 **_Fun fact: I like to think about a magical world and fancy the creatures dinosaurs & dragons. 😄 <br> Currently lost in the world of witcher's, maze, elves, mens and beasts._**

 <br />